 Mental Distraction – What It Means

 Research by the AAA Foundation for Traffic Safety confirms that mental distraction is real and dangerous, and deserves attention from automakers, consumer electronics manufacturers policymakers, safety advocates and the motoring public.
-Learn more about how AAA aims to work collaboratively to address mental distraction.

 AAA has long warned that hands-free is not risk free.
-Just because drivers’ eyes are on the road and hands are on the wheel does not mean a motorists is safely focusing on driving.
+Just because a drivers’ eyes are on the road and hands are on the wheel does not mean a motorists is safely focusing on driving.

 Motorists increasingly are using potentially distracting hands-free features, built into the vehicle or available on phones and other devices.

 Notably, the use of speech-to-text technologies, such as features allowing drivers to listen and verbally respond to text messages or emails, and the use of personal voice assistance, result in a very high-level of mental distraction and significantly affects driver attention.
 While these technologies aim to prevent visual and manual distractions, they